NEVSTOP-LAB/CSM-API-String-Arguments-Support/README.md

 ',' is used for element separator, ';' is usd for row separator. '[' & ']' are used for boundary symbol.
 If it's not in cluster, boundary symbol is not indispensable.

+`special case`:

+- Empty String will be ignored and the prototype input will be used as output.

 **Example:**

 `a,b,c,d,e` and `[a,b,c,d,e]` stands for 5 elements array